bluebinary/semanticpy/README.md

  * `extend` – the `extend` method is used to support extending the factory-generated model with additional model subclasses, and optionally, additional model-wide properties.
  * `entity` – the `entity` method may be used to obtain the `type` reference for a named model entity, from which a new instance of that named model entity may be created.
  * `clone` – the `clone` method may be used to clone the current model instance, creating a separate copy of the instance in memory which may be used or modified without affecting the original.
- * `reference` – the `reference` method may be used to create a reference to a model instance – useful for referencing a model entity from a property on another model instance without incorporating and nesting all of the properties of the model instance.
+ * `reference` – the `reference` method may be used to create a reference to a model instance – useful for referencing a model entity from a property on another model instance without incorporating and nesting all of the properties of the referenced model instance.
  * `properties` – the `properties` method may be used to obtain a dictionary representation of the current model instance, containing all of its properties as dictionary keys and property values as dictionary values.
  * `property` – the `property` method may be used to obtain a single named property from the current model instance, or if no property name is specified, a full clone of the current model instance.
  * `documents` – the `documents` method may be used to obtain a list of model entity documents from the current model instance.